A 2Cat-inspired model structure for double categories: Model structure for weak double categories

 \subsection{Quillen equivalence between \texorpdfstring{$\DblCat$}{DblCat} and \texorpdfstring{$\wkDblCat$}{wkDblCat}}

-Now that we have defined a model structure for weak double categories, we study its relation with our model structure on $\DblCat$.
-First, we recall Lack's results, relating the model structures for $2$-categories and bicategories.
+Now that we have defined a model structure for weak double categories and have compared it to that of bicategories, we study its relation with our model structure on $\DblCat$.
+This gives a double categorical analogue of the relation between $2$-categories and bicategories proved by Lack, which we now recall.

 \begin{rmk} The full inclusion $I_2\colon \TwoCat\to \Bicats$ has a left adjoint, which we denote by $S_2\colon \Bicats\to \TwoCat$.
 This functor sends a bicategory $\B$ to the $2$-category $S_2\B$ that has \begin{rome} \item the same objects as $\B$, and \item morphisms and $2$-cells obtained as a quotient of the morphisms and $2$-cells of $\B$, where the associators and unitors are universally made into identities. \end{rome} More precisely, for all composable morphisms $a,b,c$ in $\B$, the composites $(cb)a$ and $c(ba)$ are identified in $S_2\B$, and, for every morphism $a\colon A\to B$ in $\B$, the composites $\id_B a$ and $a \id_A$ are identified with $a$ in $S_2\B$.
-Furthermore, the unit component ${\eta_2}_\B\colon \B\to I_2S_2\B$ is described as the quotient strict functor corresponding to the above identifications. \end{rmk}
+Furthermore, the unit component ${\eta_2}_\B\colon \B\to I_2S_2\B$ is the quotient strict functor corresponding to the above identifications.

+As Lack explains in \cite[\S 7.5]{LackCompanion}, the functor $S_2$ is not the usual strictification, but rather the ``free strictification".
+Notably, it is such that, for all bicategories $\B$, the unit components ${\eta_2}_\B$ are strict functors, as opposed to the usual strictification process that produces only pseudo functors. \end{rmk}

 \begin{thm}[{\cite[Theorem 11]{LackBicat}}] The adjunction \begin{tz} \node (A) at (0,0) {$\Bicats$}; \node (B) at (2.5,0) {$\TwoCat$}; \draw[->] ($(A.east)+(0,.25cm)$) to [bend left] node[above,scale=0.8]{$S_2$} ($(B.west)+(0,.25cm)$); \draw[->] ($(B.west)+(0,-.25cm)$) to [bend left] node[below,scale=0.8]{$I_2$} ($(A.east)-(0,.25cm)$); \node[scale=0.8] at ($(A.east)!0.5!(B.west)$) {$\bot$}; \end{tz} is a Quillen equivalence, where $\TwoCat$ and $\Bicats$ are endowed with the Lack model structure. \end{thm}